opbeat/slack-hook/README.md

 Quick instructions:

-1. Create a Slack integration: <a href="https://slack.com/services/new/incoming-webhook" target="_blank">https://slack.com/services/new/incoming-webhook</a>
+1. Create a <a href="https://slack.com/services/new/incoming-webhook" target="_blank">new Slack integration</a>.
 1. Copy the unique URL.
 1. Press this button:

     [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

+1. (Optional) Choose a name and region for your application
-1. Paste the unique URL into the `SLACK_URL` field.
+1. Paste the unique URL into the `SLACK_URL` field and click "Deploy"

-1. Set up a http hook for your organization on Opbeat.
+1. Copy the URL of your new Heroku app

+1. Go to `https://opbeat.com/<yourorg>/settings/` and enter the hook:

+Hooks are now configured.
+Post a comment on Opbeat to test it out!